 The relationship between teacher education and internationalization is often regarded as one that has just begun, sparked by globalization and its knowledge economy.
 This book questions such an assumption by arguing that although contemporary demands on teacher education have intensified the need ...

-Tran Le Huu Nghia, Ly Thi Tran
+By Tran Le Huu Nghia, Ly Thi Tran

 October 30, 2020

-Located within the global changing contexts of higher education in the 21st century, this book examines the reform of the teaching and learning practices in Vietnamese universities under the Higher Education Reform Agenda and the influence of internationalisation on the higher education sector. ...
+Located within the global changing contexts of higher education in the 21st century, this book examines the reform of the teaching and learning practices in Vietnamese universities under the Higher Education Reform Agenda and the influence of internationalization on the higher education sector. ...

-Hikyoung Lee, Bernard Spolsky
+Edited By Hikyoung Lee, Bernard Spolsky

 English is the most widely taught and learned language in the world and is used for communication among speakers from different language backgrounds.
 How it can be effectively taught and learned, what English means to, and how it can be "owned" by, non-native speakers of English in Asia and ...

 Despite meritocratic claims of equal opportunity, official statistics released by the Ministry of Education, Singapore, reveal that a large segment of the Malay population has sustained the lowest academic achievement from 1987 to 2011.
 This statistical representation raises the possibility of a ...

 Edited By Van Canh Le, Hoa Thi Mai Nguyen, Thi Thuy Minh Nguyen, Roger Barnard